Updated 10 July 2025

 The Evidence Requirements Framework was introduced in Version 3 to provide a new method to evaluate the information used during a fishery assessment.
 However, feedback from independent assessors highlighted that it is overly complex and difficult to apply in practice.

-Find out more about the Evidence Requirements Framework Review
+Find out more about the review of the Evidence Requirements Framework

 Which version of the Standard should be used by fisheries that have applied Section SE?